-Equinet, the European Network of Equality Bodies, brings together 46 organizations from 34 European countries, which are empowered to counteract discrimination as national equality bodies across the range of grounds including age, disability, gender, race or ethnic origin, religion or belief, and sexual orientation.
+Equinet, European Network of Equality Bodies, brings together 46 organizations from 34 European countries, which are empowered to counteract discrimination as national equality bodies across a range of grounds including age, disability, gender, race or ethnic origin, religion or belief, and sexual orientation.

 Equinet builds upon the two year project "Strengthening the co-operation between specialised bodies for the implementation of equal treatment legislation" (2002-2004) and is currently funded by DG Justice - Rights, Equality and Citizenship Programme 2014-2020

 Equinet, European Network of Equality Bodies promotes equality in Europe through supporting and enabling the work of national equality bodies.
 It supports equality bodies to be independent and effective as valuable catalysts for more equal societies.

 Equinet values and promotes:

 - Respect for and recognition of the diversity of individuals and groups in society.

 - Equality on grounds such as gender and gender identity, disability, sexual orientation, racial or ethnic origin, religion or belief, and age.

 - The potential of equality bodies to contribute to positive change for individuals, organisations and institutions, and society as a whole.

 - Reflects a shared ownership and control of the network by its members.